airborne-commando/iopaint-launcher/README.md

 * simply mv iopaint.sh as iopaint

-* Keep iopaint-user.sh as is.
+* Keep iopaint-user.sh as is, unless if you edit options.

+* Chown and chmod +x both scripts

+* ???

+* Profit

 see iopaint-user.sh inside the repo for the usage.